MADRID – Serge Ibaka believes Spain's Olympic basketball team has the talent to match the U.S. squad.

 The 22-year-old Ibaka will make his Olympic debut with Spain, which he helped guide to the European Championship title last summer soon after being nationalized.
 Ibaka, who is of Congolese origin, turned up at camp early to prepare for the London Olympics.

-Spain has the bulk of its 2008 team, including Pau and Marc Gasol and Rudy Fernandez — returning, aside from injured point guard Ricky Rubio.
+Spain has the bulk of its 2008 team — including Pau Gasol, brother Marc and Rudy Fernandez — returning, aside from injured point guard Ricky Rubio.

 Spain has several exhibitions before opening against China on July 29 in London, including one against the U.S. in Barcelona on July 24.
 If the pair lives up to their billing as competition favorites, they won't meet again until the Aug.
 12 final after being drawn in different groups.